Policy on Auditing Courses

 Auditing Courses in the School of Nursing

-Students may not attend class without proof of registration, either as a matriculated or an auditing student.
-Anyone may audit a non-clinical course in the School of Nursing with the approval of the Associate Dean for Graduate Studies, based on space available.
-A student auditing a course is not permitted to participate in any clinical activity of the course.
-The Associate Dean for Graduate Studies seeks the consent of the course instructor.
-Students pay an audit fee.
-It is the instructor’s prerogative to stipulate expectations of attendance or assignments for auditors.
-Audited courses will be recorded on the transcript as audited (AU).
-No audited course may be taken subsequently for credit.
+Students may not attend class without proof of registration as either a matriculated or auditing student.
+Anyone may audit a non-clinical course in the School of Nursing, which requires that students pay an audit fee and is subject to space availability and approval from the Associate Dean for Graduate Studies, who will seek the course instructor's consent.
+While, it is the course instructor’s prerogative to stipulate expectations of attendance or assignments for auditors, a student auditing a course is not permitted to participate in any clinical activity of the course.
+Upon completion, the course will be recorded on the transcript as audited (AU) and cannot be taken subsequently for credit.